What are Live Cultures?

 What are they?

-‘Live cultures’ or ‘active cultures’ refer to the microorganisms found in foods such as yoghurt, which may be beneficial for human health.
-The term ‘live cultures’ is sometimes used instead of the word ‘probiotics’, and it seems that there is currently some movement in favour of the term 'live cultures', perhaps due to recent European legislation (the Nutrition & Health Claims regulation) which suggests that the word ‘probiotics’ could be seen as a health claim.
+‘Live cultures’ or ‘active cultures’ refer to the microorganisms found in foods such as yoghurt, which can have different modes of action in the body.
+The term ‘live cultures’ is often used instead of the word ‘probiotics’, and it seems that there is currently some movement in favour of the term 'live cultures', perhaps due to recent European legislation (the Nutrition & Health Claims regulation) which suggests that the word ‘probiotics’ could be seen as a health claim.
 Examples of live cultures include microorganisms such as Lactobacillus acidophilus or Lactobacillus bulgaricus.

 Are live cultures always bacterial?